OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 which were only available on request, we obtained the taxonomy via the web API, around [date].  [reference]

 We gave the decapod branch of WoRMS higher priority than other sources at curator request.
-Mostly due to unfamiliarity, it was felt that there was some risk in having the rest of WoRMS also override NCBI, so we kept it with lower priority (between NCBI and GBIF).
+Mostly due to unfamiliarity with WoRMS, we felt that there was some risk in having the rest of WoRMS also override NCBI, so we kept it with lower priority (between NCBI and GBIF).